toelt-llc/UNIPA-oranges/README.md

 #### Some principal commands :
 H : pan the image
 R : selects the tool to create frames
+CTRL+Z : cancel the last action
 CTRL+R : duplicate the selected frame
 DELETE : delete the selected frame
 Sometimes a red frame appears (usually when a frame is selected and then H is pressed), click on R to remove it.

+### Regularly save the annotations
+For each image, the first time you press "Submit".
+Then it will switch to an "Update" button.
+**Shortcut** : CTRL+ENTER

+### Warning (remove doubled annotations)
+During the labelling, if you are in Auto-detect mode (purple frame, shortcut M) this can happen :
+if you draw a new rectangle with this tool, it will re-detect all instances thus creating two bounding boxes per orange.
+If it happens, press

 # References